Vegan Chocolate Cheesecake

 - Dairy-free margarine.
 This is used to help solidify the biscuit base.
 Make sure to use vegan margarine (the spreadable one) and not vegan ‘butter’ (the block one).

 - Vegan cream cheese.
 As always, I recommend using Violife cream cheese for dairy-free cheesecake.
 It has the best flavour and texture, and doesn’t contain as much water as other brands.
-Another good alternative is Sainsbury’s cream cheese.
+Check out my post about the best vegan cream cheese for baking for more options.

 - Icing sugar.
 To sweeten things up.
 This is also known as powdered sugar in some places.